JPresting/2---Self-Hosted-Infrastructure/oraclecloud-n8n-selfhost/README.md

 1. In Oracle Cloud, go to **Network → Virtual Cloud Networks → Public IPs**
    - **Assign** a reserved (static) Public IPv4 to your instance
-   - For detailed instructions, watch this video: https://www.youtube.com/watch?v=-IVG9hTwN_Q
+   - For detailed instructions how to do it after you created your instance, check out this [guide]((https://github.com/JPresting/2---Self-Hosted-Infrastructure/blob/main/oraclecloud-general/README.md#3-reserve-a-static-ip--configure-dns))
-   - If you already created an instance before, you can also later configure this by clicking on your Instance → Networking and then on your VNIC

 2. In your domain registrar's **DNS settings**, add an **A-record**: